 This course will introduce students to the relationship between microorganisms and human health.
 Principles and processes by which these microorganisms cause disease, their virulence factors, transmission, consequences and the signs and symptoms of the diseases they produce will be discussed.
 In addition, the methods used for the identification of pathogenic organisms as well as for their prevention and treatment will be introduced.
 Specific laboratory exercises and review of recently published scientific manuscripts will be included.
 The teaching strategies used in the course include lectures laboratories and small group discussions.
 Student performance will be evaluated through exams, laboratory exercises and small group discussion.
+This is a year-long course.

-BMS 821B IMMUNOLOGY Prerequisite: BMS 510F
+BMS 821B IMMUNOLOGY